04NehaSingh/test_gitaction/README.md

-# test for github action
+# Test for github action (docker build)

-# test for PR merge close and delete branch
+# Test for PR merge close and delete branch